pixability/bit-envs/src/babel/README.md

 - Path to `.babelrc` must be a json file.

 ### Ignore (non js files)

-In case you have non js file which you don't want babel to compile but rather have access to when plugins apply.
+In case you have non-JS file which you don't want babel to compile but rather have access to when plugins apply.
 You should configure the ignore pattern.
 This way babel doesn't transform it and plugins get access.
-The compiler will also copy them to the dist folder.
+The compiler will also copy them to the `dist` folder.